-It’s up to all of us to help reduce the risk during this especially dangerous period, and getting teen drivers to understand the importance of safe operation is a critical step.
+It’s up to all of us to help reduce the risk during this especially dangerous period, and getting teen drivers to understand the importance of safe vehicle operation is a critical step.
 Minimizing distractions is possibly the most important thing to do.
-Older drivers, who are just as likely to have bad driving habits—should lead by example and keep their mobile devices switched off while driving.
+Older drivers—who are just as likely to have bad driving habits—should lead by example and keep their mobile devices switched off while driving.

 AAA has an entire website devoted to educating teens about the risks they face when they get behind the wheel, and they offer advice for parents to begin (or continue) the safe driving discussion with their children.
-They even offer material, including a free two-hour webinar, to help parents learn to communicate more effectively with their young drivers.
+They even offer materials, including a free two-hour webinar, to help parents learn to communicate more effectively with their young drivers.

 If you or a loved one have been injured as a result of a car crash, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 The free WKW auto accident app is one of those things you don’t think you will ever need—until you do.
 And when you do, you’ll…